-If the participant dies while in a coma or remains comatose after 11 months of benefit payments, the plan will pay a lump sum to the participant's beneficiary equal to the principal sum minus any amounts paid for covered losses or paralysis.
+If the participant dies while in a coma or remains comatose after 11 months of benefit payments, the plan will pay a lump sum to the participant's beneficiary equal to the principal sum.

-Seat Belt(s) and Airbag Benefit — If a participant dies as a direct result of injuries sustained in a covered accident while driving or riding in an automobile and he or she was wearing a seat belt, CIGNA will pay a seat belt benefit to the designated beneficiary.
-The benefit will be at least $1,000, to a maximum of 20% of the participant's benefit or $25,000, whichever is less.
+Seat Belt(s) and Airbag Benefit — If a participant dies as a direct result of injuries sustained in a covered accident while driving or riding in an automobile and he or she was wearing a seat belt, New York Life Group Benefit Solutions will pay a seat belt benefit to the designated beneficiary.
+The benefit will be at least $1,000, to a maximum of 25% of the participant's benefit or $25,000, whichever is less.
 A participant's beneficiary will receive the seat belt benefit if: